langchr86/dev-env/desktop-vm/README.md

   * disable automatic git staging: `Version control` -> `Confirmation` -> `When files are created` -> `Do not add`
 * setup clion project settings that are commited:
   * code style
-  * disable adding files to CMakeLists.txt
+  * disable adding files to CMakeLists.txt (add one new file and de-select `Add to targets`

+* close all files
+* select `All` target
+* revert all made changes

 Abschliessen